-The 12th annual meeting of the Internet Governance Forum will take place between 18 and 21 December 2017 at the United Nations Office at Geneva (Palais des Nations, Avenue de la Paix 14, CH-1211 Geneva 10, Switzerland.
-See The United Nations Office at Geneva.)
+The 12th annual meeting of the Internet Governance Forum (IGF) will take place between 18 and 21 December 2017 at the United Nations Office at Geneva (Palais des Nations, Avenue de la Paix 14, CH-1211 Geneva 10, Switzerland.
+See the United Nations Office at Geneva).

-The IGF is a multistakeholder forum that promotes discussions and dialogue about public policy issues relating to the Internet.
+The IGF is a global multistakeholder forum that promotes discussions and dialogue about public policy issues related to the Internet.
 It was convened in 2006 by the United Nations Secretary-General.

 With the renewal of its mandate by the United Nations General Assembly in December 2015, the IGF has consolidated its position as a platform for bringing together members of various stakeholder groups as equals.
 While there is no negotiated outcome, the IGF informs and inspires those with policy-making powers in both the public and private sectors.
 Delegates hold discussions, exchange information and share good practices with each other at the annual meeting.

 The IGF facilitates a common understanding as to how Internet opportunities can be maximized and addresses risks and challenges that arise.
 It is a forum which gives developing countries the same opportunity as wealthier nations to engage in the debate on Internet governance and facilitates their participation in existing institutions and arrangements.
 Ultimately, the involvement of all stakeholders, from developed as well as developing countries, is necessary for the future development of the Internet.

 After consulting the wider Internet community and discussing the overarching theme of the 2017 IGF meeting, the IGF Multistakeholder Advisory Group decided to retain the title “Shape your digital future!”.

 The latest information on the preparatory process for IGF 2017 is available on the IGF Secretariat’s website: Internet Governance Forum